Location: Caltech, Pasadena, CA

 Yorie Nakahira, Fangzhou Xiao, Victoria Kostina, and John C. Doyle.
-Fundamental limits and achievable performance in biomolecular control, Submitted to the 2018 American Control Conference, [Short][Full(under preparation)].
+Fundamental limits and achievable performance in biomolecular control, Accepted to the 2018 American Control Conference, [Short][Full(under preparation)].

 Large-scale service systems, such as power stations and cloud computing, present tremendous challenges in terms of controlling their strain on the power grid and the cloud.
 Meanwhile, these systems also present a great opportunity to exploit the flexibility in service speed and duration of each job.
 In view of these challenges and opportunities, we develop low-complexity online scheduling algorithms with stable and predictable resource consumptions.
 We have proposed the smoothed least-laxity-first algorithm, which performs near optimally in electric vehicle charging stations at Caltech (in the figure above) and prolongs the vehicles' battery lifetimes by avoiding unnecessary oscillations.

 Yorie Nakahira, Niangjun Chen, Lijun Chen, and Steven H. Low.
 Smoothed Least-laxity-first Algorithm for EV Charging, The Eighth International Conference on Future Energy Systems, 2017.